Religious leader’s harmful op-ed wrong on religion and science fronts

 “Scripture compels us to understand one another and to grow.
-Mr. Moore’s words seek only to silence and further ignorance and discrimination against transgender people,” said Sharon Groves, HRC’s Director of Religion and Faith.
+Mr. Moore’s words seek only to silence and further ignorance and discrimination against transgender people,” said Dr. Sharon Groves, director of the HRC Religion and Faith Program.
 “Transgender people are part of every faith community, from the clergy to the congregation.
 Mr. Moore does not speak for me, as a person of devout faith, nor does he speak for so many LGBT people and our allies.”

-A growing number of mainstream health and medical associations have issued strong policy statements advocating for transgender people.
+Preeminent mainstream mental health and medical associations have issued strong policy statements advocating for transgender people.
 Last year, the American Psychiatric Association affirmed its commitment to transgender people and in support of access to care and civil rights for transgender individuals.

-“Mr. Moore speaks neither for all people of faith nor does he speak for health experts,” said Jeff Krehely, vice president of the HRC Foundation.
+“Mr. Moore speaks neither for all people of faith nor does he speak for health experts,” said Jeff Krehely, vice president of the Human Rights Campaign Foundation.
 “His words further ignorance and discrimination and add a burden to those already struggling with transgender bias.”